-LETTER

-13,230 Leaflets and information sheets sent in the last 3
+General information packs sent to individuals following these discussions psoriasis information sensitive areas psoriasis what is psoriasis?

 "I believe it is important to recognise each enquirer's specific needs and help them to understand their psoriasis and the different types of treatment pathways available.
 In doing so, we can empower individuals to feel more confident and to proactively communicate with their healthcare professionals in a positive way."

+Laura Bell, Helpline Administrator -Psoriasis Association

+Pso informed

-Laura Bell, Helpline Administrator -Psoriasis Association Pso informed First launched as 'Beyond the ointment' in 1970, our quarterly members magazine 'Pso' is brimming with interesting content such as cutting edge research, real life stories, and the latest news.
-Fighting for your treatment choices Did you know that we also work behind the scenes to fight for your right to treatment choice?
+First launched as 'Beyond the ointment' in 1970, our quarterly members magazine 'Pso' is brimming with interesting content such as cutting edge research, real life stories, and the latest news.

+Fighting for your treatment choices

+Did you know that we also work behind the scenes to fight for your right to treatment choice?

 New treatments have to be assessed on their effectiveness and value before they can become available on the NHS.
-These assessments look at evidence from the pharmaceutical company, healthcare professionals, and patient Since the assessment of the first biologics to treat psoriasis began in 2004, we have consulted on every relevant biologic and systemic medicine assessed by NICE (National Institute for Health and Care Excellence) and the SMC (Scottish Medicines Consortium) to ensure that the patients' perspective is always taken into consideration.
-Watch our conference talks on YouTube Getting together Our annual conference and AGM brings together Psoriasis Association Trustees, members, supporters and staff in a one-day event packed full of talks and presentations.
+These assessments look at evidence from the pharmaceutical company, healthcare professionals, and patient representative groups such as ours.

+Since the assessment of the first biologics to treat psoriasis began in 2004, we have consulted on every relevant biologic and systemic medicine assessed by NICE (National Institute for Health and Care Excellence) and the SMC (Scottish Medicines Consortium) to ensure that the patients' perspective is always taken into consideration.

+Watch our conference talks on YouTube

+Getting together

+Our annual conference and AGM brings together Psoriasis Association Trustees, members, supporters and staff in a one-day event packed full of talks and presentations.
 To ensure that noone misses out we have filmed these fascinating talks since 2016.
 So far our talks have covered topics ranging from new campaigns, to people's experiences of living with psoriasis, to our cutting edge research projects.

+ntres

+clude several

+spitals)

+e UK & Eire

+Our annual conference always

+attracts the top psoriasis

+researchers.
+From Professor

+Terence Ryan in 1983 to

+Professor Jonathan Barker

+at our 50th anniversary

+conference in 2019

+in the

+Conventional Cohort

+in the

+Biologic Cohort

-Our annual conference always attracts the top psoriasis researchers.
-From Professor Terence Ryan in 1983 to Professor Jonathan Barker at our 50th anniversary conference in 2019 Supporting... the community The internet is full of information and when you are looking for answers it can sometimes be tricky to know where to turn.
+Supporting... the community

+The internet is full of information and when you are looking for answers it can sometimes be tricky to know where to turn.
 Our websites and social media feeds provide a host of factual, up-to-date information to keep everyone affected by psoriasis and/or psoriatic arthritis in the know.

-Information you can trust Our first website was launched way back in 1998.
+Information you can trust

+Our first website was launched way back in 1998.
 It's had a few re-designs since then and in 2011 was joined by PsoTeen, which is aimed at teenagers and young people living with psoriasis.
 While the designs may have changed, the content has always remained a trusted source of information for people affected by psoriasis and/or psoriatic arthritis around the world.

-p 14
+Psoriasis Association Website

+Website visits

+3 million

+10 million

 PsoTeen Website

-133,667

-14,327

-300,000+
+Website visits

 Page views since PsoTeen was launched in 2011

-Website visits

 Our personal cheerleaders